maubanel/UE5-Lighting/skylight/README.md

 ##### `Step 6.`\|`ITL`| :small_orange_diamond: :small_blue_diamond:

 If you want to turn off a light in **both** the editor and in game you can turn off the switch for **Affects World**.
+Select the **Sun** actor and turn the light on and off.
 This way you don't have to delete a light, you can just turn it off in the editor and it will not affect the world anymore in game or in editor.

 ![](../images/line2.png)